I love nothing more than playing with flowers and plants, I love the alchemy of producing pigments and dyes, inks and papers.

 My journey to my current business is a rather convoluted one, and I certainly never thought about this being a career path sitting in those terrible ‘career choice’ sessions at school.
 I always wanted to be an archaeologist – there was something about the history, the thought of being the first person to see someone’s possessions for hundreds, or even thousands of years.
 I love the outdoors, the feel of the sun, wind and rain on my face – that connection with the wild.
-But ultimately, what it came down to was stories, the appreciation for the unknown, unknowable and that longing for a connection with those that have gone before.
+But ultimately, what it came down to was stories, that longing for a connection with those that have gone before.

 And so I was lucky enough to pursue my passion and became a field archaeologist for many years, until the birth of my gorgeous daughter when I moved into a desk-based role.
 Around that time I started up my first wedding industry business with a friend, hiring vintage props, crockery and glassware, and generally getting to grips with the ‘wedding industry’!

 I quickly began getting much more involved, enjoying styling out the tablescapes and corners of the venues, until eventually I decided that this was where my heart lay – in the design and creative side.
 Simultaneously I began making my own hand dyed silk ribbons and linens, adding a further dimension to my styling services.